liccium/liccium-chrome-extension/README.md

 ### Limitations

 The browser extension is for testing purposes only.
-- It can only tested using the Chrome browser
+- It can only tested using the Chrome browser.
 - Currently only images are supported.
 In future releases you will be able to verify all media types and formats.

 ## How to make content declarations?

 The test declarations have been published with the Liccium app, which is presently in its closed alpha phase.
 For those interested in experiencing and testing the app firsthand and joining as early adopters, you're welcome to register and request an invite code at [Liccium.com](https://Liccium.com).

-## What is the Liccium Trust Engine?
+## What is the Liccium?

 **1. Verifiable declarations**

 With Liccium, content creators and rightsholders can digitally sign their original creative works and make publicly verifiable declarations of their original content.
 Liccium helps creators and rightsholders to generate, manage, and declare content-derived identifiers (ISCC codes) for digital media content.
 Using ISCC, they can inseparably bind verifiable claims – e.g. rights, license, and other product metadata – to the fingerprint of their digital content.
-All declarations are automatically accessible via decentralised content registries, which allow users or machines to discover, identify, and verify the authenticity and integrity of digital media content and resolve rights, licenses, and other product metadata.
+All declarations are automatically accessible via the Liccium content registries, which allow users or machines to discover, identify, and verify the authenticity and integrity of digital media content and resolve rights, licenses, and other product metadata.

 **2. Creator attribution**